tamari92/kf2-tournament/guidelines.md

 ## Table of Contents (Full)
-This is the full Table of Contents, containing a reference to all official regulations/rules.
-It is meant to be as complete as possible, but may not contain pertinent information for specific groups (ie: players).
+This is the full Table of Contents, containing a reference to all official tournament guidelines & rules as well as detailed explanations of all logistics and processes carried out throughout the course of the event.
+It is meant to be as complete as possible, but may not contain the most pertinent information for specific groups (ie: players).

 If you are a player or staff member, you might consider reviewing the [Abridged Table of Contents](#table-of-contents-abridged), which can be found below.
-The sections listed there will give you a more direct set of rules to follow for participation / management of the tournament.
+The sections listed there will provide a more direct set of rules to follow for participation / management of the tournament.

-Regardless, it is wise to review the full set of guidelines if time permits.
+Regardless, it is highly recommended for all participants and staff to review the full set of guidelines if time permits.

 <!-- mdformat-toc start --slug=github --no-anchors --maxlevel=3 --minlevel=1 -->